 You don’t need a lawyer.
 You don’t need a formal meeting.
 You need a document that records what your LLC decided, signed by the members.
 Done once a year — plus whenever a major decision is made — this practice takes less than 10 minutes and could be the most valuable 10 minutes you spend on your business all year.

-Minutes.llc generates professional, state-appropriate LLC governance documents for all 50 states — including annual meeting minutes, written consent resolutions, and special resolutions for major decisions.
+Minutes.llc generates professional, state-appropriate LLC governance documents for all 50 states — including annual written consents, written consent resolutions, and special resolutions for major decisions.
 No attorney fees.
 No legal complexity.

 All 50 states · Free to start · No credit card required